madeleinevlt/Fold_U/README.md

     -c NUM, --cpu NUM                     Number of cpus to use for parallelisation.
 By default using all available (0).
                                           [default: 0]
-    -m FILE, --metafold FILE              Path to the metafold.list file [default: data/metafold.list]
+    -m PATH, --metafold PATH              Path to the metafold.list file [default: data/metafold.list]
-    -d FILE, --dope FILE                  Path to the dope.par file [default: data/dope.par]
+    -d PATH, --dope PATH                  Path to the dope.par file [default: data/dope.par]
-    -b FILE, --benchmark FILE             Path to the benchmark.list file [default: data/benchmark.list]
+    -b PATH, --benchmark PATH             Path to the benchmark.list file [default: data/benchmark.list]

 ```
 ### Run all the queries + Benchmarking